veeva/vaultjavasdk-maven-plugin/README.md

 * **vaultjavasdk:validate** - validates the last modified VPK in the "deployment/packages" directory against the [Validation Endpoint](https://internal-developer.veevavault.com/api/18.3/#validate-package).

-* **vaultjavasdk:import** - validates and imports the last modified VPK in the "deployment/packages" directory to a vault.
-This is optional and is intended for verifying package in Vault Admin UI before deploying via the Vault Admin UI.
+* **vaultjavasdk:import** - validates and imports the last modified VPK in the "deployment/packages" directory to a vault. **This is optional and is intended for verifying package in Vault Admin UI before deploying via the Vault Admin UI**.
 This uses the [Validation Endpoint](https://internal-developer.veevavault.com/api/18.3/#validate-package) and [Import Package Endpoint](https://developer.veevavault.com/api/18.3/#import-package).

 ## How to run